SofaDefrost/SofaViscoElastic/README.md

 ![Discretized stress balance](./img/equation2.PNG)

 The terms with the exponent "n" refer to the quantity calculated at the current time step, while the ones with the exponent "n-1" refer to the quantity calculated at the previous time step.
-Hence, in viscoelastic materials, the actual strain stress status depends on the previous strain stress conditions, which means that the material has the "memory" of its previous internal stress/strain state.
+Hence, in viscoelastic materials, the current strain-stress state depends on the previous strain-stress conditions, meaning that the material has "memory" of its last internal stress/strain state.
-Instead, the hydrostatic part of the stress tensor is calculated using this general formula for the $4^{th}$ order elasticity tensor for visco-elastic materials:
+Instead, the hydrostatic part of the stress tensor is calculated using this general formula:

 ![Fourth order elasticity tensor](./img/equation3.PNG)

-$E^{*}(t)$ is the so-called Prony series and depends on the particular model of viscoelasticity.
-For more details on the algorithm, please consult Section 3 of the paper.

 ## Future works
-Visco-Hyperelastixcity will be added with Hysteresis modeling/parametrization.
+The Mullin effects on the Hysteresis modeling/parametrization will be added.
 Stay updated!

 ## Applications
- The plugin develops different example scenes in Python3.
-The examples show a cylindrical beam considering viscoelastic constitutive models and undergoing a creep test and a stress relaxation test.
+ The plugin generates various example scenes in Python 3.
+The examples show a cylindrical beam using viscoelastic constitutive models and undergoing a creep test and a stress-relaxation test.
- The plugin was developed in collaboration between the Brubotics lab of the VUB (Vrije Universiteit Brussel) University and the DEFROST team of the INRIA Institute in Lille.
+ The plugin was developed in collaboration between the Brubotics lab at the VUB (Vrije Universiteit Brussel) and the DEFROST team at the INRIA Institute in Lille.
- The authors of this plugin are looking for future collaborations for further developments.
+ The authors of this plugin are looking for future collaborations for further development.
  For other info please contact: pasquale.ferrentino@vub.be.